Patient and Caregiver : Study Concept

 • Why is this study appealing to the patient community?

-• Are the inclusion/exclusion criteria accurate to the current patient population?
+• Do the inclusion/exclusion criteria reflect the real-world patient population?

-• Are these the endpoints and outcomes that matter most to the patients?
+• Are these the outcomes that matter most to patients?

 • How is patient health information being protected and used?

-• What types of control groups and treatments are being used?
+• What types of control groups or treatments are being used, and are they acceptable to patients?

-• What type of providers are giving care?
+• What types of providers are involved in care?

-• What are barriers to accessing treatment?
-Are there solutions?
+• What barriers exist to accessing treatment, and are there ways to address them?

 Define Patients and Caregivers

-• Patient organization representatives across demographics and, if applicable, from multiple disease types and countries (consider, as appropriate, age, race/ethnicity, gender, disease-state, etc.)
+• Patient organization representatives across diverse demographics and, where appropriate, across regions or countries (e.g., age, race/ethnicity, gender, disease state)

-• Both expert patients/caregivers and patients/caregivers with little to no clinical trial experience
+• Both experienced patients/caregivers and those with little or no clinical trial experience

 Where will you find them?